 $ sudo -u postgres psql -c "ALTER SYSTEM SET work_mem = '16MB';" ALTER SYSTEM

-Scoped defaults: ALTER ROLE appuser SET work_mem = '64MB';
+Use scoped defaults when only one workload needs the larger value: ALTER ROLE appuser SET work_mem = '64MB';

 ALTER DATABASE appdb SET work_mem = '64MB';